waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`ledge`:** One-way traversal.
 Can be jumped down from above (Y-1).
 - **`cuttable`:** Tree that can be cut with HM Cut.
 Respawns on map change.
 - **`water`:** Crossable using HM Surf.
-- `spinner_up/down/left/right`: Forces movement in the specified direction.
+- `spinner_up/down/left/right`: Forces movement.
+The `automated_path_navigator` can now model paths that utilize these tiles.
 - `spinner_stop`: A tile that halts movement from a spinner.
 - `teleport` / `hole` / `ladder_up` / `ladder_down`: Instant warp tiles.
 - **`2x1 Warp Tiles`:** Requires a two-step activation: 1.
 Stand on a warp tile.
 2. Press a directional button into the impassable boundary.
 - **`Two-Step Elevator`:** A special warp requiring a two-step process: 1.
-Interact with the control panel to select a destination floor.
-2. Step onto one of the adjacent warp tiles to travel.
+Interact with the control panel to select a floor.
+2. Step onto an adjacent warp tile to travel.
 - **`steps`:** Allows movement between `ground` and `elevated_ground`.
 - **`elevated_ground`:** Walkable ground at a different elevation.
 - **`boulder_barrier` / `boulder_switch`:** Switch that clears a barrier when a boulder is pushed onto it.
 - **`closed_gate` / `open_gate` / `gate_offscreen`:** Gates that can block paths.

-# V. Archived Discoveries
-## Archived Investigations
+# IV.
+Archived Investigations
 ### The Old Amber
 - **Objective:** Retrieve the Old Amber from the Pewter Museum of Science.
 - **Status:** On hold pending new leads.
 - **Confirmed Puzzle Steps:** 1.
 Lead with Geodude/fossil, speak to Old Man (1F).
 2. Speak to Scientist (2F).
 3. Interact with Kabutops Fossil (1F).
 - **Untested Agent-Generated Hypotheses:** Lead with a Pokémon holding a 'Nugget' or lead with a Porygon and speak to the Gambler NPC.

-# VI.
-Completed Quests
+# V. Completed Quests
 - The Ghost of Lavender Town
 - The Copycat's Gift
 - The Sleeping Snorlax